rmnaderdev/Whitelist-Sync-2/README.md

 SEE https://minecraft.curseforge.com/projects/whitelist-sync

+[3/11/19] I am planning on fixing the issues in the beta version and in the previous version as soon as I can.
+I am a college student and work a part time SW dev job so those take my priority since I need money to pay the bills.
+Donations are appreciated and allow me to spend more time on this project.
+Otherwise I will make changes when I can.
+Thank you for understanding. :)

 Are you a server owner who is sick of adding individual players to each of your 100 forge servers?
 Wait you only have 2 forge servers?
 Well this mod can help you still!